Blandford fly cases reported in Herefordshire

 The Blandford fly is a 2 to 3mm bloodsucking black fly, which lives near areas of water and gives a particularly nasty and painful bite.
 The fly normally bites ankles and legs, as it flies low to the ground and is most common during May and June.

-“We encourage people to take precautions if they’re out and about on our rivers and streams, especially over the forthcoming bank holiday weekends, by covering up and using a good quality insect repellent.
+"We are asking people to take precautions if they're out and about on our rivers and streams by covering up and using a good quality insect repellent.
 If you do get bitten, it can often feel very uncomfortable with swelling, blistering, joint pain and sometimes a high temperature.
-However, there’s normally no need to visit a GP.
+However, there's normally no need to visit a GP.

 "If you do feel unwell after a bite, please call NHS 111 or visit your local pharmacy for advice on how to ease your discomfort.
 For the majority of people, the symptoms will only last a few days before clearing up."

 - Clean the bite area and dry gently

 - Don't scratch the bite, as this can lead to infection

 - Apply a cold compress or calamine lotion

 - Antihistamine creams are not recommended, as they can sometimes cause skin reactions